Job Market Paper

 Barriers to Benefits: Unemployment Insurance Take-Up and Labor Market Effectswith Casey McQuillan (draft forthcoming)

-Unemployment Insurance (UI) provides income support during job loss, yet take-up remains puzzlingly low, with only about half of eligible unemployed workers in the U.S. claiming benefits.
-We implement a large-scale field experiment among 50,000 recently unemployed, non-UI claiming workers in Washington State to study the causes and labor supply implications of incomplete take-up.
-The feature of the data that allows us to distinguish between misperception of eligibility and hassle costs is the effect of treatment on the UI rejection rate of those induced to apply.
-We experimentally vary whether letters include a destigmatizing message.
-Informational letters increased UI applications by 1.5 percentage points (80% relative to control), with effects concentrated among low-wage workers.
-We attribute the effect of generic informational letters on take-up to reduced hassle costs rather than improved eligibility perceptions.
-Destigmatizing letters induced more applications only from high-wage job seekers.
-Despite higher take-up, we can rule out negative effects of UI receipt on job search duration.
+Unemployment Insurance (UI) provides income support during job loss, yet take-up remains puzzlingly low, with less than half of eligible unemployed workers in the U.S. claiming benefits.
+We implement a large-scale field experiment among 50,000 workers in Washington State flagged in real time as likely recent job losers without a UI claim to study the causes and labor supply implications of incomplete take-up.
+Informational letters increased UI applications by 1.5 percentage points (an 80% increase), with effects concentrated among low-wage workers.
+We attribute the treatment effects to reduced learning costs rather than improved beliefs about eligibility due to the letters' positive effect on the application rejection rate.
+Randomized destigmatizing letters induced more applications only among high-wage job seekers.
+Despite raising UI take-up, we can rule out adverse labor supply effects.
+We argue work-search requirements serve a dual function: motivating faster re-employment while simultaneously excluding marginal applicants who do not satisfy compliance rules.
+To interpret these findings and quantify the underlying frictions, we develop and estimate a structural job search model with endogenous UI take-up that rationalizes our experimental effects and informs the design of targeted UI outreach policies.

 Working Papers